torus-digital/torus_cms/README.md

 1. Clone the git repository
 2. Go into the directory of the project ` cd torus_cms `
 3. Install all dependencies by running ` npm install`
-4. Install the amplify cli ` npm install -g @aws-amplify/cli`
+4. Install the amplify CLI if you havn't done so already ` npm install -g @aws-amplify/cli`
 5. run the deplyment script `node deployment-script.js`
 6. Configure amplify by running ` amplify configure `
     - If you need help with configuration check out this [video tutorial](https://www.youtube.com/watch?v=fWbM5DLh25U)